Reducing Extremism

 Here what we would like you to do is have a discussion after each video about how families can be supported, what they need and what can be offered.

-Seeking to upskill users of this site, we want you to think after watching each video about what you could do to help.
+Seeking to upskill users of this site, we want you to think about what you could do to help.

 Dedicated to helping people impacted directly by extremism, Exit's focus is to help individuals leave and families cope with the heartache and trauma of having a loved one involved with extremism.

-Or for lived experience support you can talk to a family member who has been through this themselves reaching
+Or for lived experience support, you can talk to a family member who has been through this themselves.

-who have had a loved one involved, understand and never judge.
+which includes parents who have had a loved one involved, so they understand and never judge.

 Families Need Support